keesiemeijer/php-basics-tutorial/README.md

 $concatenated = 'Add a string';
 $concatenated .= ' to ';
 $concatenated .= $another_string;

+echo $concatenated;
 ```
-The value of this `$concatenated` variable is also `Add a string to another string`.
+This code will also display `Add a string to another string`.

 ### Quotes Inside Strings
 You need to be aware that you can't use the same type of quote inside a string.
 The following will get you an error.